Daemon0ps/Dataset_Utilities/README.md

 -----i accidentally copied about 300k images from multiple post-processing sources together,
 -----but i pondered what i would do if they all werent backed up these were all lossy JPGs and MD5s don't match even though nearly identical,
 -----so i wrote a python script to blur everything slightly, contain the images to a (64,64) pixel size constraint,
------sliced the array to (-1,4) and re-mapped the RGBA  colour palette by summing the RGB values and adding a slight normalization function
+-----sliced the array to (-1,4)
------converted the normalized values into hex values then joined the array into a string of 4,096 hex "words",
+-----converted the rgba values into hex values then joined the array into a string of 4,096 hex "words",
 -----then tokenized them and used tf-idf to rank the word cluster frequencies then rename for the top 10 sorted words + md5 + zfill(4)
 -----good for finding duplicate pictures with different MD5s, or like-pictures